Marked length spectra of Gromov hyperbolic space: Introduction

+Note that the very recent work of Wan, Xu, and Yang \cite{wan2024marked} shows that for cocompact or cusp-uniform actions on Gromov hyperbolic spaces, the results of Theorem~\ref{mthm} hold.
+Since in Theorem\ref{mthm}, we only require $\Gamma$ to be geometrically dense, suggesting that our results have broader applicability beyond the settings considered in \cite{wan2024marked}.

-The proof strategy is similar to Furman's work \cite{F}.
-First, in Furman's work, $X$ and $Y$ have the marked length spectrum, implying that their cross-ratios on the boundary are the same.
-We define rough cross-ratio on the boundary and show that the marked length spectrum roughly determines the rough cross-ratio.
-The advantage of the rough cross-ratio is that unlike Furman's definition, which is merely a measurable function, the rough cross-ratio is defined everywhere, though not continuous.
-Then, we consider the space of metrics $\calD^R$ on the boundary with the same rough cross-ratio and bounded geometry.
-Applying a generalization of the barycenter method used in \cite{biswas2015moebius}, $X$ and $Y$ are roughly isometric to $\calD^R$.
-Therefore, Theorem~\ref{mthm} follows.
+The proof strategy of Theorem~\ref{mthm} is similar to Furman's work \cite{F}.
+In Furman's work, the key insight is that when two spaces $X$ and $Y$ have the same marked length spectrum, their cross-ratios on the boundary coincide.
+To leverage this insight, we introduce the concept of a rough cross-ratio on the boundary and demonstrate its close relationship with the marked length spectrum.
+Unlike Furman's definition, which is a measurable function, our rough cross-ratio is defined everywhere on the boundary, albeit not continuously.

+With the rough cross-ratio established, we proceed to consider the space of metrics $\calD^R$ on the boundary that share the same rough cross-ratio and exhibit bounded geometry.
+Utilizing a generalization of the barycenter method employed in \cite{biswas2015moebius}, we show that $X$ and $Y$ are roughly isometric to $\calD^R$.
+Consequently, Theorem~\ref{mthm} follows.

-The space we constructed in the second step is a hyperbolic filling of the boundary.
-There are also other ways of constructing hyperbolic filling.
-One standard method is to compare hyperbolic spaces of constant curvature.
-Previous work in this direction includes Paulin \cite{paulin1996groupe}, Bonk and Schramm \cite{bonk2011embeddings}, Buyalo and Schroeder \cite{buyalo2007elements}, and Jordi \cite{jordi2010interplay}, among others.
-It is possible to use these constructions for our purpose.
-However, we apply the barycenter method since it is closely related to step one in our proof.
-See section \ref{barycenter} for a more detailed discussion.
+It's worth noting that the space constructed in the second step serves as a hyperbolic extension of the boundary.
+While other methods, such as comparing hyperbolic spaces of constant curvature, could achieve similar results.
+Previous work in this direction includes Paulin \cite{paulin1996groupe}, Bonk and Schramm \cite{bonk2011embeddings}, Buyalo and Schroeder \cite{buyalo2007elements}, and Jordi \cite{jordi2010interplay}, among others. we opt for the barycenter method due to its close alignment with the first step of our proof strategy.
+For a more in-depth discussion on these techniques, refer to section \ref{barycenter}.